top of page

 Short answer: Email can be HIPAA-compliant—but only if you put the right safeguards in place.
 HIPAA doesn’t forbid emailing patients, but it does require you to protect patient health information (PHI) with encryption, access controls, and proper documentation.

-Encryption in transit: Protect email data while it moves across networks.
+• Encryption in transit: Protect email data while it moves across networks.

-Staff training: Everyone on the team must know how to use secure send features and verify recipients.
+• Staff training: Everyone on the team must know how to use secure send features and verify recipients.

 Microsoft 365: The Baseline for Many Practices

-Office Message Encryption (OME) for secure external communication
+• Office Message Encryption (OME): For secure external communication.

-Audit logging & retention for compliance checks
+• Audit logging & retention: For compliance checks.

-MFA and conditional access for account security
+• MFA and conditional access: To enhance account security.

-Why Add a Third-Party Provider (Like Paubox)?
+Why Consider a Third-Party Provider?

 Paubox Email Suite

-Seamlessly integrates with Microsoft 365.
+• Seamlessly integrates with Microsoft 365.

-Includes HIPAA-compliant marketing tools and secure forms.
+• Includes HIPAA-compliant marketing tools and secure forms.

-HITRUST-certified with a signed BAA.
+• HITRUST-certified with a signed BAA.

-Other Options
+Other Secure Email Options

-Virtru – Policy-based encryption and DLP with Gmail/Outlook.
+• Virtru: Offers policy-based encryption and DLP with Gmail/Outlook.

-LuxSci – Flexible encryption (TLS, portal, S/MIME).
+• LuxSci: Provides flexible encryption options (TLS, portal, S/MIME).

 HIPAA-Compliant Email Checklist for Doctors